James Earl Jones Theatre: Development and early years

 Edward B. Corey acquired the lots on 138–146 West 48th Street and leased them to Cort for 21 years starting in January 1912.
 Thomas Lamb was hired to design a theater there.
 That March, Cort announced that he would erect two theaters in New York City: the Cort Theatre on 48th Street and the Illington Theatre on 46th Street.
 The design of the Cort was so important that the specifications for the theater's design were encoded in the lease agreement.
 Namely, the design features could not be "inferior" to those in the now-demolished Playhouse Theatre across the street.
 By that June, the production Peg o' My Heart featuring Laurette Taylor had been scheduled for the Cort.
 The opening of the theater was originally scheduled for November 1912.

 The Cort opened on December 20, 1912, with Peg o' My Heart.
 Theatrical critics of the time considered the Cort to be physically on the "wrong side" of Broadway; whereas most contemporary theaters were west of that street, the Cort was to the east.
 Nonetheless, the theater was described in a contemporary media source as "one of the most exquisitely beautiful playhouses in Manhattan".
 Theatre magazine wrote of the Cort's "sweeping, commanding lines, comfortable seats and admirable acoustic properties.
 If any exception is to be taken, it is that pink is too delicate a shade for such an expanse of decoration."

 Peg o' My Heart had over 600 performances, a major accomplishment for the time, when 100 performances constituted a hit.
 In 1913, Cort gave Oliver Morosco the exclusive rights to show plays at his namesake theater for five years.
 After Peg o' My Heart ended, the Mutual Film Corporation temporarily used the Cort as a cinema in mid-1914.
-The venue then hosted two hit productions: Under Cover, which opened in 1914, and The Princess Pat, which opened in 1915.
+The venue then hosted three hit productions: Under Cover (1914), The Princess Pat (1915), and His Majesty Bunker Bean (1915–1916).
 Due to the large number of early hits at the Cort, it was quickly perceived among the theatrical community as a "lucky" venue.